-Students must wait until at least six months after graduating before requesting free coursework, and must actively seek employment and/or college admission during that time.
-They have one year past graduation to request free coursework.
+Students must wait until at least six months after graduating before requesting free coursework and must actively seek employment and/or college admission during that time.

-Reminder: All Keystone College students and alumni are always eligible to receive career counseling from the Career Development Center.
+Reminder: All Keystone College students and alumni are always eligible to receive career counseling from the Library, Learning and Career Center.

-r Development Center Requirements (completed prior to graduation): mended First Year Sequence: Complete the Focus® career assessment program Complete the Keystone Promise Career Plan and review with a career counselor Recom mended Second Year Sequence: Write a résumé and have it reviewed and saved on file at the Career Development Center Write a cover letter and have it reviewed and saved on file at the Career Development Center Provide the Career Development Center with contact information for three professional reference Recom mended Third Year Sequence: Complete an internship or Experiential Learning opportunity Discuss plans for graduate school/plans for additional education with a career counselor Complete an approved networking activity, e.g. visit on-campus recruiters, attend a job or graduate school fair, or conduct an informational interview Create an account on College Central Network Recom mended Fourth Year Sequence: Update your résumé and cover letter, and have them approved by a career counselor Conduct a job search with a career counselor Complete a mock interview with a career counselor
+Kovetono Promiso Poquiromente (completed prior to graduation).

+mended First Year Sequence: Complete the Focus® career assessment program Complete the Keystone Promise Career Plan and have it reviewed Recom mended Second Year Sequence: Write a resume and have it reviewed and saved on file with Career Services Write a cover letter and have it reviewed and saved on file with Career Services Provide Career Services with contact information for three professional references Recom mended Third Year Sequence: Complete an internship or Experiential Learning opportunity Discuss graduate school/plans for additional education with staff or faculty Complete an approved networking activity, e.g., attend a job or graduate school fair or conduct an informational interview Create an account on College Central Network Recom mended Fourth Year Sequence: Update resume and cover letter and have them approved by staff or faculty Conduct a job search with some guidance from faculty or staff Complete a mock interview or interviewing workshop